aws-samples/addons-transformer-for-amazon-eks/README.md

 * Log into the AWS Console with a role that has access to the location of the helm chart
     * If the chart is in a private ECR repo, ensure the role can pull from that repo.
     * If the chart is in a public repo, ensure that there aren't any permissions restricting access to the public domain
-* Use the npm install command to directly install the CLI into the shell: `npm i -g aws-sleek-transformer`
+* Use the npm install command to directly install the CLI into the shell: `npm i -g aws-eks-3pa`
 * Follow steps in [the Helm chart validation section](README.md#helm-chart-validation) for all other questions.

 ## Features